mmbman/Katagiri/bendowa-notes.md

 >
 > [EB] The negotiation of the Way with concentrated effort I now teach makes myriad dharmas exist in realization, and, by transcending realization, practices a total Reality.
 >
-> [MD] The concentrated endeavor of the way I am speaking of allows all things to come forth in enlightenment and practice, all-inclusivenesss with detachment.
+> [MD] The concentrated endeavor of the way I am speaking of allows all things to come forth in enlightenment and practice, all-inclusiveness with detachment.

+- The translation in *Moon in a Dewdrop* makes more sense with the comma shifted two words to the left: “The concentrated endeavor of the way I am speaking of allows all things to come forth in enlightenment, and practices all-inclusiveness with detachment.”
+If this is a typo, it’s been in the book since 1985.

 - This line is discussed in [“*Kuge*: Flowers in the Sky – Talk 3”](1988-08-27-Kuge-Talk-3).